qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   deeper cause: with unconditional retrieval on the full released training mixture, no encoding strongly outperforms endpoint encoding because irrelevant memories are damaging in NM trials.
+- 2026-08-30: added content-based retrieval suppression without exposing the hidden memory condition.
+Conservative retrieval made endpoint-only the best declared fixed schedule, but a sparse shared actor again learned an early encoding band and no held-out DM benefit.
+This satisfies the stopping condition with a replicated task-identification and optimization diagnosis rather than a positive result.